 The education program covers 31 topic areas related to the professions.

 Education sessions are presented in a variety of formats:

 Read the full description of each session format offered at the 2021 ASHA Convention.

-Invited sessions feature presenters who have been specially invited to present on a topic by the Convention Program Committee, a Special Interest Group (SIG), or a Specialty Certification Board.
+As you browse the program, you will notice that some sessions feature presenters who have been specially invited to present on a topic by the Convention Program Committee, a Special Interest Group (SIG), or a Specialty Certification Board.
 Some Invited Sessions are a collaborative effort and are jointly developed by a combination of those entities.

-ASHA members and related professionals are invited to submit proposals to present at the ASHA Convention through the Call for Papers.
-The 2020 ASHA Convention Call for Papers will be open from January 28, 2020, to April 7, 2020.
-Notifications of acceptance/non-acceptance for the 2019 ASHA Convention Call for Papers were e-mailed to all authors listed on proposals on July 15, 2019.
+The 2021 ASHA Convention Call for Papers closed on April 6.
+Notifications of acceptance/non-acceptance were sent via e-mail to all authors listed on proposals on July 15, 2021.
 Please e-mail email@example.com if you have any questions.

-The Call for Co-Chairs for the 2021 ASHA Convention in Washington, D.C. has closed.
-ASHA seeks qualified and excited individuals to share responsibility for the development and management of the education program for the ASHA Convention.
-The call to serve as a 2022 Convention Program Co-Chair will open in January 2020.
+The 2023 Call for Co-Chairs has closed.
+ASHA seeks qualified and enthusiastic individuals to share responsibility for the development and management of the education program for the ASHA Convention.
+The Call for Co-Chairs for the 2024 ASHA Convention in Dallas, Texas will open in January 2022.